USFWS/secas/blueprint.md

 Version 2.0 of the Southeast Blueprint was released in November 2017.
 This plan incorporated the improved subregional Blueprints from several LCCs and established priority connections with western states through the Crucial Habitat Assessment Tool.
 Significant improvements over Version 1.0 included improved consistency across LCC boundaries, improved consistency in climate change response, and improved integration beyond the Southeast.

-Version 3.0 of the Southeast Blueprint is expected in Fall 2018.
-Its development has occurred during a time of transition for the LCC Network, when the structure and function of some LCCs are changing.
-Despite these changes, the capacity and commitment to continue to support Blueprint users and improve the Southeast Blueprint remains strong.
-Significant improvements over the previous versions will include: full coverage of Texas, integrated threat layers covering the full Southeast, and the addition of a hubs and corridors layer covering most of the region.
+Draft Version 3.0 of the Southeast Blueprint was released in October 2018.
+Its development occurred during a time of transition for the LCC Network where the structure and function of some LCCs was changing.
+Despite these changes, the capacity and commitment to continue to support Blueprint users and improve the Southeast Blueprint remains strong, evidenced by the many examples of Blueprint implementation, as well as recent progress on spatial coverage, connectivity, and threats.
+It is expected to be finalized after the SEAFWA annual meeting.

+The next version of the Southeast Blueprint is expected in Fall 2019.
+It will continue the ongoing evolution toward better integration across the various Blueprint inputs and regular updates based on the best available information.